Stryker Hip Replacements

 Were Stryker Hip Replacement Products Ever Recalled?

 Stryker recalled two of its hip replacement systems that contained a proprietary titanium alloy called TMZF.
 The alloy is a mix of titanium, molybdenum, zirconium and iron that was meant to resist corrosion and small particles flaking off the implant known as fretting.
-However, corrosion, fretting loosening and the release of toxic metals were all reported.
+However, corrosion, fretting loosening and the release of toxic metals were all reported, highlighting critical design failures and necessitating the recall.

-Stryker voluntarily recalled all of its Rejuvenate and ABG II hip replacements from the market in July 2012.
+Stryker voluntarily recalled all of its Rejuvenate and ABG II hip replacements from the market in July 2012 due to fretting and corrosion at the modular junction.
 The potential for fretting and corrosion that could cause pain, swelling and tissue damage prompted the recall.

 The company advised doctors to not only perform exams on patients who had received these implants, but also to conduct blood work.The U.S. Food and Drug Administration classified the voluntary process as Class II recalls and determined the cause of the recall to be “defective design.”